dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2json/README.md

  -I,--indent                     use additional whitespace in JSON output -N,--encode-as-number           encode DS, IS, SV and UV values as JSON
-                                 numbers; by default DS, IS, SV and UV values as encoded JSON strings -V,--version                    output version information and exit
+                                 numbers; by default DS, IS, SV and UV values are encoded as JSON strings -V,--version                    output version information and exit

 Examples: